-I was bewitched by this fascinating medieval hamlet with its colorful houses, well-kept but not cutesy, and the surrounding rolling hills, where vineyards, olive groves, and other greenery design patches that look like an exquisite crochet.
+Its colorful houses, well-kept but not cutesy, are charming.
+And the surrounding rolling hills, where vineyards, olive groves, and other greenery design patches look like exquisite crochet are beautiful.

 Right away, I knew that I wanted to go back and spend more time in that town which stole my heart.
-I felt there were many things to do in Brisighella, regardless to its small dimensions.
-Like many other charming towns of Emilia Romagna I visited recently I knew it was a perfect spot for slow travel, a place to savor rather than just visit.
+I felt there were many things to do in Brisighella, regardless of its small dimensions.
+Like many other charming towns of Emilia Romagna I visited recently I knew it was a perfect spot for slow travel, a place to savor rather than merely visit.

-The right time eventually came at the and of April, when I was invited in Rimini to speak at the Europe Famous Hostels’ Staff Meeting.
-I had a couple of spare days at the end of the event, and thought that there was no better way to spend them than taking a break in Brisighella, on the way back to Milan.
+The right time eventually came at the end of April, when I was invited to Rimini to speak at the Europe Famous Hostels’ Staff Meeting.
+Having a couple of spare days at the end of the event, I thought there was no better way to spend them than taking a break in Brisighella, on the way back to Milan.

-I bought my train ticket, booked two nights at a bed and breakfast right in the center, and off I was!
+Thus, I bought my train ticket, booked two nights in a bed & breakfast right in the center, and off I was!

-I knew that going back back to a place that had enthralled me in a matter of minutes was possibly a risk, and I wondered how I would feel.
+I knew that going back to a place that had enthralled me in a matter of minutes was possibly a risk, and I wondered how I would feel.
 Would I find Brisighella as charming as the first time?
 Was I going to get bored?
 Would I have a hard time finding out what to do in Brisighella?

 There are many lovely things to do in Brisighella.